vaibhavGautam763/Intrusion-Detection-System-IDS---Swarm-Intelligence-Based-Model/Readme.md

-# 🛡️ Intrusion Detection System (IDS) - Swarm Intelligence-Based Model
+# 🛡️ Intrusion Detection System (IDS) - Swarm Intelligence

 This project involves the implementation of an Intrusion Detection System (IDS) using swarm intelligence algorithms and machine learning techniques for efficient classification of cyber-attacks.